canvaspixels/courgette/README.md

 It’s advisable when writing your features to add a tag at the top of the Feature file and a tag to the beginning of each Scenario.
 A tag starts with a @.
 As a convention you can prefix each Scenario tag with whatever you've used at the top of the file (in this case @google-home).
 Try and keep them unique for your ease of use.

 Note you can add more than one tag to each scenario and you could tag them when a hook tag that you can hook into Before or After each scenario.
+[Read more about hooks](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/hooks.md) just add hooks to the existing ones in your conf.js file.

 ```
 @google-home